buy p265gh modulus of elasticity Related introduction

 Modulus of Elasticity, Ec (ksi) Modulus of Rupture, fr (psi) Class C 4000 3645 480 Class A 3500 3410 450 Class B 3000 3155 415 Notes: 1.
 Thermal coefficient of expansion = 6.0 x 10-6/°F 2.
 Shrinkage coefficient = 0.0002 after 28 days = 0.0005 after 1 year 3.
 Normal weight concrete density =

-What is the modulus of elasticity of ASTM A-36 steel -
+What is the formula for the modulus of elasticity? - Quora

 What is the youngs modulus of steel? - Quora